 One of the biggest things that separate your home from the bland interior of a hotel room are the photos.
 While hanging art and interesting photography is great, you want to breathe your own personality and experience into space.
-Your personal photos do just that by highlighting your favorite memories.
+Your personal photos or portrait paintings do just that by highlighting your favorite memories.
 They’re also a great conversation starter when hosting guests.

 If committing to a single set of photos is hard, try removable strips so you can change up your photos as you make new memories.
 To make your photos all match, use a filter to include your existing color scheme.
 Remember, you don’t have to be a professional photographer to display your photos at home!
 Just make sure your images mean something to you.